Acute porphyria and liver health

 What's UP Doc?
-Is a monthly column where we feature a patient question along with a response from a member of the UPA Scientific Advisory Board.
+Is a regular column where we feature a patient question along with a response from a member of the UPA Scientific Advisory Board.

 Last week, a mom asked about her son and his liver.
 He had EPP.
 My daughter (now age 26) has AIP and I have a similar question about the health of her liver.
 How will acute porphyria attacks impact her liver as she ages?
 She was diagnosed a few years ago and her last attack was several months ago.
 I appreciate your response.